LinowskiD/seg7_display_driver_lib/README.md

 Seven segment display driver with multiple digit support.
 Written in VHDL, project organized and verified with VUnit.
 Project mostly considered as a VUnit playgroud for now.
 In the future it is expected to be a part of a much larger system inside actual FPGA.
-Recently added GDHL simulation support, mainly for github actions, but it is... eh... restricting in comparison to Modelsim or Riviera, especially regarding "signal spies" used in verification.
+Recently added GHDL simulation support, mainly for github actions, but it is... eh... restricting in comparison to Modelsim or Riviera, especially regarding "signal spies" used in verification.
 I will write more about this on a later date.

 ## Features:
 * Handles displays consisting up to 4 digits (TBD) by providing 4 (TBD) signals to control anode/cathode switching.